-The NTA states that once PBCs are established they must register under the Corporations (Aboriginal and Torres Strait Islander Act 2006 (CATSI Act).
+The Native Title Act 1993 (Cth) (NTA) states that once PBCs are established they must register under the Corporations (Aboriginal and Torres Strait Islander Act) 2006 (CATSI ACT).
 The CATSI Act is the law that guides how Aboriginal and Torres Strait Islander corporations are run.
 It includes guidance on:

 - the role of the Registrar and special administration.

-The CATSI Act has similarities with the Corporations Act 2001 (Cth), which governs the operation of companies in Australia, but has been created with the particular needs of Indigneous corporations in mind.
-It includes specific provisions for Registered Native Title Bodies Corporate (RNTBC) to ensure that their obligations don’t conflict under the NTA, Native Title (Prescribed Bodies Corporate Regulations 1999 (PBC Regulations) and CATSI Act.
+The CATSI Act has similarities with the Corporations Act 2001 (Cth), which governs the operation of companies in Australia, but has been created with the particular needs of Indigenous corporations in mind.
+See the ORIC fact sheet for differences between the CATSI Act and the Corporations Act.
+It includes specific provisions for Registered Native Title Bodies Corporate (RNTBC) to ensure that their obligations don’t conflict under the NTA, Native Title (Prescribed Bodies Corporate Regulations) 1999 (PBC Regulations) and CATSI Act.